'Woke' MLB moving All-Star Game from 51% Black Atlanta to 76% White Denver, critics note

 GEORGIA VOTING LAW: READ FULL TEXT

-Nearly 30% of businesses in Atlanta are Black-owned, according to the Atlanta Journal-Constitution.
+Nearly 30% of businesses in Atlanta are Black-owned, the Atlanta Journal-Constitution reported.

 The 2020 All-Star Game, set to be hosted in Los Angeles, was canceled because of the coronavirus pandemic, which also cut last year's MLB regular season by more than half its normal length of 162 games.
 But the 2019 All-Star Game in Cleveland generated an estimated $65 million in regional economic activity.